SOS

 Not preparing your car for summer motoring could increase the risk of an inconvenient upset such as a breakdown.
-With this in mind, this information has been compiled to help you in the preparation of your vehicle for the summer months.
+With this in mind, this information has been produced in order to help you in the preparation of your vehicle for the summer months.

 • Check the operation of all exterior lights to ensure they comply to any legal requirements.
 All headlights and indicator lenses must be free from any damage such as cracks or missing glass or plastic.
 Remember to keep the lights clean.